JeremieDemarchez/iCasa_Smartwatch/distribution/icasa-teaching-distribution/src/main/resources/README.txt

 iCasa-Platform is licensed under Apache V2 license. iCasa-Simulator is licensed under a specific end user license (http://adeleresearchgroup.github.com/iCasa-Simulator/snapshot/license.html).

-To launch the gateway part, execute startGateway.bat on Windows or startGateway file on Unix systems depending on your operating system.
+To launch the gateway part, execute startGateway.bat on Windows or startGateway.sh file on Unix systems depending on your operating system.
-To launch the web server part, execute startIHM.bat on Windows or startIHM file on Unix systems depending on your operating system.
+To launch the web server part, execute startIHM.bat on Windows or startIHM.sh file on Unix systems depending on your operating system.

 Use iCasa-Simulator
 ====================